 Source: Map image from Google Earth.
 Used with permission.

-Plotted data from Crash Avoidance Metrics Partners LLC (CAMP) Vehicle-to-Infrastructure (V2I) Consortium

-Figure 12: I-35 Corridor in Texas Showing Construction Sections
+Plotted data from Crash Avoidance Metrics Partners LLC (CAMP) Vehicle-to-Infrastructure (V2I) Consortium Figure 12: I-35 Corridor in Texas Showing Construction Sections

+CAMP - Vehicle-to-Infrastructure Consortium Proprietary The information contained in this document is considered interim work product and is subject to revision.
+It is provided for informational purposes only.
 Figure 13 illustrates construction section 2B, located in Temple, Texas.
 The section covers North Loop 363 to South Loop 363, a distance of slightly more than five miles.
 As part of the existing data collection systems in place between the loop to monitor the construction activities, the section is covered by four Bluetooth readers for computing travel times, as well as a Wavetronix radar detector for recording volumes and classification.
 Two additional radar detectors are located slightly outside the loop on either end as well as additional Bluetooth readers.

 Source: Map image from Google Earth.
 Used with permission.

-Plotted data from Crash Avoidance Metrics Partners LLC (CAMP) Vehicle-to-Infrastructure (V2I) Consortium

-Figure 13: I-35 In Temple, Texas
+Plotted data from Crash Avoidance Metrics Partners LLC (CAMP) Vehicle-to-Infrastructure (V2I) Consortium Figure 13: I-35 In Temple, Texas